About Julia

 How did you become a writer?

-“That’s the most interesting thing you’ve ever said in your whole life.
+Then I got married and had children.
+One day I told my daughter, Josie about something very naughty I’d done as a child and she said, “That’s the most interesting thing you’ve ever said in your whole life.
 You should write that down.
 You’ve always said you wanted to be a writer really.”

 Through writing it I discovered my Writing Recipe.